FIWARE/tutorials.Linked-Data/README.md

 required in NGSI v2.

 Note that by default the geo-query will be applied to the `location` attribute, as this is default specified in NGSI-LD.
-If another attribute is is to be used, an additional `geoproperty` parameter is required.
+If another attribute is to be used, an additional `geoproperty` parameter is required.

 #### :one::one: Request: